16 San Francisco Foods You'll Never Forget

 Book Now

-6. The Original Chicken Tetrazzini
+6. Chicken Tetrazzini

 "I will sing in San Francisco if I have to sing in the streets, for I know the streets of San Francisco are free." — Luisa Tetrazzini, famed Italian soprano singer.